Vicky Kaushal: Early work in independent films (2015–2016)

-Breakthrough and success (2018–2020)
+Breakthrough (2018–2020)

 Kaushal achieved his breakthrough in 2018.
 He played the male lead of the romantic comedy Love per Square Foot, India's first original film from Netflix.
 Shweta Ramakrishnan of Firstpost considered the chemistry between Kaushal and his co-star Angira Dhar to be the film's highlight.
 It was screened at the Beijing International Film Festival later in 2019.
 Kaushal next featured in Meghna Gulzar's spy thriller Raazi (2018), based on Harinder Sikka's novel Calling Sehmat.
 Set during the Indo-Pakistani War of 1971, the film tells the real-life story of a young Indian spy (played by Alia Bhatt) who marries a Pakistani army officer (Kaushal).
 He was drawn to the humanity he found in the story and worked towards conveying both vulnerability and authoritative strength in his character.
 Meena Iyer of Daily News and Analysis commended Kaushal for being "the correct foil" to Bhatt's character.

 Kaushal's biggest commercial success of 2018 came with Rajkumar Hirani's Sanju, a biopic of the troubled actor Sanjay Dutt, who was portrayed by Ranbir Kapoor in the film.
 Kaushal played his best friend Kamli, a fictionalised amalgamation of various real-life friends of Dutt.
 In preparation, he spent time with Paresh Ghelani, who served as the primary inspiration for the role.
 Samrudhi Ghosh of India Today wrote that he "holds his own against Ranbir's superlative performance, and shines in the funny as well as emotional scenes".
 Both Raazi and Sanju proved to be among the highest-grossing Hindi films of 2018, and with earnings of over ₹5.79 billion, the latter ranks among Indian cinema's biggest grossers.
 For Sanju, Kaushal won the Filmfare Award for Best Supporting Actor (tied with Gajraj Rao for Badhaai Ho).

 Kaushal's second Netflix production of the year was the anthology film Lust Stories.
 It consists of four short films dealing with female sexuality; Kaushal was seen in Karan Johar's segment as a newly married man who fails to recognise his wife's (played by Kiara Advani) sexual dissatisfaction.
 In his final release of the year, Kaushal reunited with Kashyap for Manmarziyaan, a love triangle set in Punjab, co-starring Taapsee Pannu and Abhishek Bachchan.
 Kaushal played the role of Vicky Sandhu, a local DJ whose commitment issues lead to conflict in his romantic relationship with Pannu's character.
 The film premiered at the 2018 Toronto International Film Festival and met with positive critical reception.
 Anupama Chopra took note of how well he used silences to convey his character's pain and desire.
 Shilpa Jamkhandikar of Reuters found him to be "at once petulant, childlike and suddenly cheerful, bringing a vulnerability to Vicky that saves him from being the villain of the piece."